AI Summary

 Significance

-This case is significant for legal practitioners as it highlights the importance of careful consideration of historical evidence and survey reports in determining boundary disputes, and the need to apply legal principles such as res judicata and the role of possession in determining trespass.
+This case is significant for legal practitioners as it highlights the importance of careful consideration of historical judgments and survey evidence in boundary disputes, and the need for clarity in determining the boundaries of stool lands to prevent future litigation.

 Judgment/Court Decision